The cancer may appear to be a lump, an itchy area, or a sore that does not heal.

 Doctors stage vulvar cancer based on how large it is, where it is, and whether it has spread to nearby lymph nodes, which is determined during surgery to remove the cancer.
 Stages range from I (the earliest) to IV (advanced).

-For more advanced cancers, radiation therapy, often with chemotherapy (with cisplatin or fluorouracil), may be used before vulvectomy.
+For more advanced vulvar cancers, radiation therapy, often with chemotherapy, are usually used before vulvectomy.
 Such treatment can shrink very large cancers, making them easier to remove.
 Sometimes the clitoris and other organs in the pelvis must be removed.

 After the cancer is removed, surgery to reconstruct the vulva and other affected areas (such as the vagina) may be done.
 Such surgery can improve function and appearance.